Easy-to-read medicine information about zoledronate– what it is, how to take zoledronate safely and possible side effects.

 How is zoledronate given?

 - Zoledronate is given by intravenous infusion or 'drip', so medication is injected into the vein in the arm and drips in slowly over 15 to 30 minutes.

 - The number of doses you will be given will depend upon why it has been prescribed for you.
 Many people need only a single dose.
 Extra doses may be needed for people with osteoporosis and in some cancers.

 - Zoledronate infusion can be given to you by your GP or you may be referred to a specialist or clinic.

-- It is important that you do not become dehydrated during treatment with zoledronate.
+- Avoid dehydration: it is important that you do not become dehydrated during treatment with zoledronate.
 Your doctor will advise how much water you need to drink – this is usually one or two large glassfuls before and after treatment.

-- For osteoporosis, your doctor will advise you to take vitamin D (also called colecalciferol) tablets and have enough calcium in your diet.
+- Calcium and vitamin D: for zoledronate to work, you may need to take vitamin D (also called colecalciferol) supplements and ensure that you have enough calcium in your diet.

 Precautions — before having zoledronate

 - Do you have a heart condition?

 - Are you planning to have any dental treatment in the near future?